wtmmac/ThreadPool/README.md

 Thread pool
 ============
-This is simple thread pool for python.
+This is a simple thread pool for python.

 Usage:
 ============